Da4ndo/Hyde-Ext/README.md

 # Hyde-Ext: Elevate Your HyDE Experience

-Hyde-Ext is a Rust-based command-line application designed to enhance the HyDE (HyDE_CLI) environment.
-It automates tasks, installs essential tools, manages configurations, and restores settings from backups.
+Hyde-Ext is a Rust-based command-line application designed to enhance the [HyDE (HyDE_CLI)](https://github.com/HyDE-Project/Hyde-cli) environment, which is built upon the [Hyprdots](https://github.com/prasanthrangan/hyprdots) project.
+Hyde-Ext automates tasks, installs essential tools, manages configurations, and restores settings from backups, providing a seamless extension to the HyDE ecosystem.

 <br>